awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-access-control.md

 }
 ```

-**Example 3: Perform all Workspaces tasks for BYOL WorkSpaces**  <a name="perform-byol-workspaces-tasks"></a>
+**Example 3: Perform all WorkSpaces tasks for BYOL WorkSpaces**  <a name="perform-byol-workspaces-tasks"></a>
-The following policy statement grants an IAM user permission to perform all Workspaces tasks, including those Amazon EC2 tasks necessary for creating Bring Your Own License \(BYOL\) WorkSpaces\.
+The following policy statement grants an IAM user permission to perform all WorkSpaces tasks, including those Amazon EC2 tasks necessary for creating Bring Your Own License \(BYOL\) WorkSpaces\.

 ```
 {